Universal level statistics of the out-of-time-ordered operator: Phase-space description of OTOC

-In this semiclassical approach, the classical phase space is partitioned into the cells with the phase volume $\delta z = (2 \pi \heff)^2$.
+In this semiclassical approach, the classical phase space can be thought of as partitioned into the cells with the phase volume $\delta z=(2\pi\heff)^2$.
 Within the phase-space formulation, the Lyapunov operator is represented via a matrix whose indices enumerate these cells.
-The $\heff$-expansion of the corresponding evolution shows that the zeroth-order Larkin-Ovchinnikov classical term ($[\partial x_{\rm cl}(z,t)/\partial x(z, 0)]^2 \propto e^{2\lambda(z)t}$) implies completely independent Lyapunov exponents for each phase-space cell.
+The elements of this matrix are functions supported only within one cell.
+The $\heff$-expansion of the corresponding evolution shows that the zeroth-order Larkin-Ovchinnikov classical term, $[\partial x_{\rm cl}(z,t)/\partial x(z,0)]^2\propto e^{2\lambda(z)t}$, leads to independent Lyapunov exponents for each cell [Fig.~\ref{fig:StatvsTime}(a)].
 In other words, the Lyapunov operator in the classical limit is a matrix of uncorrelated Lyapunov exponents.
 A typical correlation term comes from an expression of the type $\heff^2\left[\partial x^{(2)}(z,t)/\partial x(z,0)\right]\left[\partial x_{\rm cl}(z,t)/\partial x(z,0)\right]$, which is the $\heff^2$-order correction to the trajectory~\cite{cotler2017out}.
-The $\heff^2$-dependent corrections to $C_{\rm MB}(t)$ generate correlations between the cells, and repulsion between the eigenvalues of the Lyapunov matrix ``commences''.
-Such correlations peak around the Ehrenfest time when the phase space becomes highly correlated~\cite{zurek1994decoherence} leading to the breakdown of the Moyal expansion (or any semiclassical description of OTOC~\cite{Larkin69}).
-The full quantum operator $\hat{C}(t)$ generally applies to the post-Ehrenfest time scale and encapsulates full quantum interference effects resulting in the universal Wigner-Dyson statistics as shown in Fig.~\ref{fig:GUE_GSE}.
+The $\heff^2$-dependent corrections to $C_{\rm MB}(z,t)$ generate correlations between the cells, and repulsion between the eigenvalues of the Lyapunov matrix ``commences'' [Fig.~\ref{fig:StatvsTime}(b)].
+Such correlations fully develop around the Ehrenfest time when the phase space becomes highly correlated~\cite{zurek1994decoherence} leading to the breakdown of the Moyal expansion -- or any semiclassical description of OTOC~\cite{Larkin69} [Fig.~\ref{fig:StatvsTime}(c)].
+The full quantum operators such as $\hat{C}(t)$ generally correspond to late times ($t>t_E$) in this picture, since they encapsulate full quantum interference effects resulting in the universal Wigner-Dyson statistics as shown in Fig.~\ref{fig:GUE_GSE}.
+However, as shown in Sec.~\ref{sec:tdls}, when these operators are projected to a subspace of initially classical-like states, their eigenvalue-spacing statistics changes across the Ehrenfest time from the Poisson-dominated distribution to the Wigner-Dyson one.